 Introducing The San Juan

 The San Juan is a lunker-infested piece of tailwater with an amazing fish density.
 Because of this, it is also often crowded with fishermen, despite being far from any major metropolitan area.
 Located in northwestern New Mexico , it holds 10 miles of excellent water.
 Rainbows predominate and average 14″ – 20″, with bigger daddies not hard to find.
 The river can be fished year-round.
 Want to catch a 10-pound monster?
 This may be your place.
 There’s even a stretch called “Lunker Alley.”
+Within Navajo State Park, the first three miles below Navajo Dam is the Quality Waters section, which is catch and release, barbless flies and lures only.

 When & How to Fish